appdev1307/MSE24_MLOP_EV_PM/README.md

 docker exec -it minio mc ls local
 ```

-Or run the helper script:
+Or use the helper script:

 ```bash
 chmod +x scripts/setup_minio_kafka.sh